turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

+---
+title: Writing Tables
+sidebar_label: Writing Tables
+---

-# Write Tables
+# Writing Tables

-For creating a new table, we have included some prompts below that you can use with your AI tools.
+When creating a new table, we have included some prompts below that you can use with your AI tools.

 First, create the table: